LSEG-API-Samples/Article.EikonAPI.Python.CompareForeignPerformance/README.md

 	```

 #### Simplification
-The code sample above breaks the implementation into multiple steps for clarification and to show as an example, how various data and timeseries can be retrieved from Eikon.
-A simple implementation of this code would be
+The code sample above breaks the implementation into multiple steps for clarification and to show as an example, how various data and timeseries can be retrieved using Eikon API.
+A simple implementation of this code would be:

 ```python
 response, error = ek.get_data(instruments=[instr1, instr2], fields=['TR.ClosePrice.Date', 'TR.ClosePrice.Value'],